Query Time Series Data#

 ]

 There are parameters that facilitate filtering on specific quarters and semesters, and the previous/current/future days, weeks, months, and years.
-For more details and examples, please see the Get Data endpoint reference doc.
+For more details and examples, please see GET /data.

 What’s Next#

-If you want to get data from Apperate’s other endpoints, please see Using Core Financial Data.
+If you want to get data from IEX Cloud’s other endpoints, please see Use IEX Cloud Financial Data.

 Paginate with Chunks of Data using apperate.queryData() in JavaScript or using the GET /data REST endpoint directly.
 Pagination and handling large amounts of data has never been easier.